 “Our vision is to be earth’s most customer-centric company.
 To build a place where people can come to find and discover anything they might want to buy online.” – Source: The Balance.com

 The focus on customer centricity gives clear direction to all employees so that everyone can relate the vision to their own job.
 This helps CRO because people can see the relevance of optimisation to the company’s vision and their own individual and departmental goals.

 Set a common goal:

 Silos often cause conflict because individual business units set tactical goals and objectives that can discourage collaborative working.
-To avoid this problem the leadership team need to set out a single goal for the company that they can all agree on and is their number one priority.
+To avoid this problem the leadership team need to set out a single goal for the company.
 For example Amazon’s Jeff Bezos said;

 “It is the company’s goal to make it irresponsible to not be a Prime member.” – Jeff Bezos

-This should be clearly communicated to all employees so they can understand how they can contribute individually to achieving the goal.
-This assists CRO because having a clear goal makes it easier to identify a relevant success metric for experiments to be evaluated by.
+This should be made clear to all employees so they can understand how they can contribute individually to achieving the goal.
+This assists CRO because having a clear goal makes it easier to identify a relevant success metric.

 Agile product management:

 To facilitate collaboration across individual business units it is necessary to form product management teams that draw expertise from a diverse range of areas of expertise.
 For CRO this means having teams which include developers, UX designers, marketing specialists, experimenters and product managers to develop hypothesis, build tests and implement successful ideas.

 It’s important to understand the reasons for a lack of trust and get people to recognize the problems that silos create before implementing solutions.
 Changing a culture of working within silos has to reduce resistance and obtain co-operation.
 For CRO this means frequent communication and workshops to engage people throughout the business.